liquidinstruments/moku-examples/docs/api/reference/llb/set_pll.md

 ---
-additional_doc: The PLL in the LIA instrument is driven by the Moku's Input 2 and can optionally be used as a demodulation source.
-See `set_demodulation`.
+additional_doc: The Phase-Locked Loop (PLL) in Laser Lock Box is used when demodulation is set to External (PLL) mode.
+See set_demodulation for more information.
 description: Sets the frequency acquisition/configuration and tracking bandwidth of the PLL.
 method: post
 name: set_pll